About the Award:

 The Human Rights Essay Award is an annual competition sponsored by the Academy that seeks to stimulate the production of scholarly work in international human rights law.
 Participants have the flexibility to choose any subject related to the assigned topic.
 The essay must be a legal article.
 The Academy will grant two Awards, one for the best article in English and one for the best article in Spanish.
 The Award in each case will consist of:

-- A fully-funded position to the Program of Advanced Studies on Human Rights and Humanitarian Law for either the Diploma or Certificate of Attendance options
+- A full scholarship to the Program of Advanced Studies on Human Rights and Humanitarian Law for either the Diploma or Certificate of Attendance options

 - Travel expenses to and from Washington D.C.